cmu-delphi/delphi-epidata/docs/symptom-survey/modules.md

 and occupation questions.
 It is also noteworthy that after randomization to either Module A or B, the platform does not allow respondents to navigate back to change their previous responses in the Daily Core questions.

+Microdata files available to users with data use agreements include a `module` column that indicates the module the respondent was randomly assigned to; this column contains the values `A`, `B`, or `NA` (for respondents not assigned to a module, e.g. because they completed a prior survey wave).